peteroupc/peteroupc.github.io/randomfunc.md

 In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).

+In general, techniques that are specific to an application programming interface are outside the scope of this document.

 <a id=Contents></a>
 ## Contents